 Can a student progress more quickly through the program if they want to?
-It is at teacher's discretion, please contact the subject area teacher to discuss progress.
+It is at teacher's discretion, Please contact the subject area teacher to discuss progress.

 What if a student enrolls after the beginning of the year?
 Students who start the year late will be skippedahead so they are at the same place in their courses as students who started at the beginning of the year.
-This will apply to all classes EXCEPT Math and Grammar, Usage and Mechanics (GUM) unless you have approval from the English or Math teacher.

 Can a student just take the end of unit assessments and skip the lessons?
 In Math, with the permission of the teacher, a student may assess through the curriculum.
 In all other classes, students need to complete all the lessons in the unit to receive credit for that unit.
 We believe that the curriculum in all classes (with the exception of Math) is distinct enough from what is taught in other schools that it would not be in the student's best interest to attempt to test out of the lessons.
-For more information on skipping lesson please contact individual teachers.
+For more information on skipping lessons please contact individual teachers.